-A abiovament / Highlight Description Financial years Achievement / Highlight Description 2018/19 2019/20 2020/21 Business registrations 37 37 29 Municipal Database Registrations 27 n/a 181 Business Interventions Advice to walk-ins 1 795 n/a 334 Workshops 12 15 1 Business Licences 13 2 22 Mentorship No mentorship activities were completed for the first two quarters of the financial year, as it was planned for the latter part of the financial year, however, this could not happen because of the pandemic and lockdown regulation that was in place. n/a n/a 0 This was planned for the third quarter of the financial year; however, this could not take place due to the pandemic. n/a n/a 0
+A abias and / Highlight Description Financial years Achievement / Highlight Description 2018/19 2019/20 202 37 37 37 2 5 27 n/a 1 1 795 n/a 3 12 15 13 2 2 mpleted for sial year, as it if the d not n/a 2020/21 Business registrations 37 37 29 Business Interventions A Municipal Database Registrations 27 n/a 181 Advice to walk-ins 1 795 n/a 334 Workshops 12 15 1 Business Licences 13 2 22 Mentorship No mentorship activities were completed for the first two quarters of the financial year, as it was planned for the latter part of the financial year, however, this could not happen because of the pandemic and lockdown regulation that was in place. n/a n/a 0 Tendering Process Training This was planned for the third quarter of the financial year; however, this could not take place due to the pandemic. n/a n/a 0

-Financial years Achievement / Highlight Description 2018/19 2019/20 2020/21 Informal Trading The SectionL LED and Tourism has implemented various informal trading sites that will be completed in the new financial year including Cloetesville, Kayamandi, Klapmuts and a process to advertise for the sites to be occupied will be followed.
+A - 1.1 2 Financial years Achievement / Highlight Description 2018/19 2019/20 2020/21 Informal Trading The SectionL LED and Tourism has implemented various informal trading sites that will be completed in the new financial year including Cloetesville, Kayamandi, Klapmuts and a process to advertise for the sites to be occupied will be followed.
 The Informal trading by-law is in the process of being drafted and will be circulated for public comment in the new financial year. n/a n/a n/a Enterprise Development and Support Training for Stellenbosch-based entrepreneurs has been hampered because of the pandemic however, a virtual meeting was held with various sectors of the economy including tourism and agriculture to ascertain the impact of the pandemic on these sectors.
 The municipality partnered with Ranyaka and Stellenbosch Network and provided three (3) SMME training workshops during the 4 th quarter of the financial year.
 Assistance was provided to SMME with PPE to ensure compliance with health protocols during the pandemic.
 The Unit has been very active with the processing of informal trading permits during the lockdown to ensure that these micro-businesses could trade. n/a n/a 3 Vacant Agricultural Property The two (2) vacant land that was advertised during November / December 2020 is currently being evaluated in line with the Policy on the Management of Municipal Agricultural Land.
 The Municipal Council during July 2021 approved the reestablishment of the Operational Committee and will assist with the evaluation of the applications received to provide recommendations to the Council for allocation of the land parcels. n/a n/a 2